 For trees and DNA, Americans, Black and White and others, would like to find a Native American Princess – (unfortunately most emails say my granny was a full blooded Indian or half Cherokee or Choctaw).
-Native Americans apparently have been reluctant to test because they find so much White aka European, and I think some Blacks hope they don’t find too much White but of course hope to find a homeland anywhere but here.
-I hope and pray each person finds what they hope for and what they find will make them happer than anything they might have guessed on their own.
-And I hope to support anyone’s hopes for learning about ancestry.
+Native Americans apparently have been reluctant to test for many reasons from concern over tribal membership to the more personal, importance of identity.
+I wonder if some Blacks hope they don’t find too much White but of course hope to find a homeland anywhere but here unless they can reach back far enough for the Native American heritage also.
+I hope and pray each person finds what they hope for and what they find will make them happier than anything they might have guessed on their own.
+And I hope to support anyone’s hopes for learning about their ancestry admixture.

 And what is hoped for by all is a GOOD thing and I am here to support any who wish to find their admixture and understand it – but with cautions.
 Please ask questions about what any test will tell you before ordering – so often people are so disappointed because they wound up with the wrong test and this breaks my heart.